MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 Prerequisites

-Your environment must be located in the US, or in Canada
+Your environment must be located in one of these regions:
+Canada, France, India, US

 By selecting the toggle **Try the new model version (Preview)**, you can try the latest preview model version for Fixed template documents and General documents.